Syllabus

 Final project (20%)

 This course culminates with a final project in lieu of a final exam.
 Teams of two students apply deep-learning to problem selected from a set of instructor-defined options.
-Instructor defined option will include a complete starter dataset.
+Instructor defined problems will include a complete starter dataset.
 Teams must experiment and document network architecture search, hyper-parameter optimization, and dataset augmentation.
 Students should treat the final project as a multi-week in-depth homework assignment and integrate concepts from the entire semester.

 Course Grade